Peter Schröder

-Peter Schröder is a German American computer scientist and a professor of computer science at California Institute of Technology.
+Peter Schröder is an American computer scientist and a professor of computer science at California Institute of Technology.
 Schröder is known for his contributions to discrete differential geometry and digital geometry processing.
 He is also a world expert in the area of wavelet based methods for computer graphics.
 In 2015, Schröder was elected as a Fellow of the Association for Computing Machinery for "contributions to computer graphics and geometry processing.".

 Biography

 Schröder received an M.S. from MIT's Media Lab in 1990, and a Ph.D. in computer science from Princeton University in 1994 under the supervision of Pat Hanrahan.
 In 1995, he joined the faculty of Caltech.
-He did his undergraduate work at the Technical University of Berlin in computer science and pure mathematics.
+He did his undergraduate work at Technische Universität Berlin in computer science and pure mathematics.

 Awards

 Schröder is the recipient of an NSF CAREER award, a Sloan Fellowship, a Packard Fellowship, and in 2015 was elected as a fellow of the Association for Computing Machinery.
 He is also the recipient of the ACM SIGGRAPH Computer Graphics Achievement Award in 2003.